Deal yourself a winning hand from this full deck of Florida — 52 must-have experiences in the Sunshine State.

 This barrier island off the Florida Panhandle is home to bustling restaurants, bars and multi-million dollar homes, but it also has a laid-back feel and pockets of peaceful seclusion unmatched by other Florida beaches.
 Surround yourself with sea oats and pine trees, and enjoy miles of undeveloped white sugar sand.
 Your toes will thank you for the break.

 Say ‘Yes’ to Ya Ya

-Ready to try a real Southern delicacy that's also fun to say?
+Ready to try a real Southern delicacy that’s also fun to say?
 Indulge in a plate of Grits a Ya Ya at the Fish House in Pensacola.
 The famous meal serves up a combo of jumbo Gulf shrimp, spinach, mushrooms, bacon and cream over Gouda cheese grits for $20.
 At the Fish House, you can eat dockside while gazing out at Pensacola Bay and Seville Harbor.
-If grits aren’t your thing, you can opt for a mouthwatering array of local seafood, steaks and sushi.
-But, really – grits should be your thing.
+If grits aren’t your thing, you can choose from a mouthwatering array of local seafood, steaks and sushi.
+But really — grits should be your thing.

 Grab Some Grouper

 If you live in Clearwater and are hosting out-of-towners, there’s one hard-and-fast rule of thumb — everyone must go to Frenchy’s!
 The signature eatery of Clearwater Beach was founded in 1981 and has expanded into four restaurants and a motel at different locations on the beach.
 But the best view by far comes from Frenchy’s Rockaway Grill right on the sand.
 Eat a big filet of grouper — fried, grilled or cooked Cajun or Buffalo style — or upsize to the massive Super Grouper sandwich.
 Get a side of luxurious She Crab soup and slurp it as you watch the sun go down.

 Al’s Family Farms, Fort Pierce